platonic-realm/timeguru/README.md

 - Create an issue on GitHub
 - Check the troubleshooting section
 - Review the documentation
+- **Responsive Design**: For layout and sizing issues, check the responsive design features section

 ---

-**TimeGuru** - Your personal time management companion with file-based flexibility and powerful integrations.
+**TimeGuru** - Your personal time management companion with file-based flexibility, powerful integrations, and modern responsive design.